Azure/KAN/docs/tutorial/Create-a-custom-model.md

 1. From the left navigation, select **Models**.
 2. To add a prebuilt model, select **Create Custom Model**.
-3. To reuse an existing Azure Custom Vision (ACV) model2, or to create one from scratch, select **Create Custom Model**.
+3. To reuse an existing [Azure Custom Vision (ACV) mode](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/overview), or to create one from scratch, select **Create Custom Model**.

     When prompted, choose whether the model is based on an existing model or not.